-1. "Alimony" is monetary support which one spouse pays the other spouse for maintenance while they are separated or after they are divorced.

-- 2. "Annulment" means the legal separation of man and wife because it is established that a marital status never existed. - 3.
+- 1. "Alimony" is monetary support which one spouse pays the other spouse for maintenance while they are separated or after they are divorced. - 2.
+"Annulment" means the legal procedure for declaring that a marriage was never valid. - 3.
 "Declaration of paternity" means an order of the Court either establishing, affirming or disestablishing paternity. - 4.
-"Divorce" means the legal separation of man and wife, totally dissolving the marriage relation, effected by the judgment or decree of the court. - 5.
+"Divorce" means the procedure to dissolve a valid marriage. - 5.
 "Emancipation" means termination of the rights of the parents to the custody, control, services and earnings of a minor. - 6.
-"Marriage" means the legal union of one man and one woman as husband and wife for life, or until divorced. - 7.
+"Marriage" means the legal and voluntary union of two persons to the exclusion of all others. - 7.
 "Minor" means a person under the age of 18 years. - 8.
-"Parents" means natural parents, if married prior or subsequent to the minor's birth; adopting parents, if the minor has been legally adopted; the mother, if the minor is illegitimate; the child's reputed blood parent who has expressly acknowledged paternity and makes a meaningful contribution to support the child; or a guardian by judicial decree. - 9.
-"Paternity" means the biological relationship of a man to his child. - 10.
-A "Traditional Indian marriage" means a marriage performed by an Indian person who claims the authority to solemnize and formalize marriages between Indian persons in accordance with commonly accepted Indian customs and traditions of any recognized Indian Tribe by virtue of such persons status as a medicine man or Indian spiritual leader.
+"Parents" means natural parents, if married prior or subsequent to the minor's birth; adopting parents, if the minor has been legally adopted; the mother, if the minor is illegitimate; the child's reputed blood parent who has expressly acknowledged paternity and makes a meaningful contribution to support the child; or a guardian by judicial decree.

+- 9. "Paternity" means the biological relationship of a man to his child. - 10.
+A "Traditional Indian marriage" means a marriage performed by an Indian person who claims the authority to solemnize and formalize marriages between Indian persons in accordance with commonly accepted Indian customs and traditions of any recognized Indian Tribe by virtue of such person's status as a medicine man or Indian spiritual leader.